mvboven/cmv-vaccination/README.md

 ## Data

 Data and fixed parameter values are specified in the data directory (serological data and contact matrix) and R script (all other).
-Throughout, we take the estimated means and standard deviations of the mixing distributions as estimated in our earlier analyses.
+Throughout, I take the estimated means and standard deviations of the mixing distributions as estimated in our earlier analyses.
 The data block of the Stan model looks as follows:

 ```
 data {